freedomofpress/securedrop/securedrop/tests/functional/README.md

 ```
 You may wish to append a pipe to less (i.e. `| less`), as a failure may generate
 many pages of output, making it difficult to scroll back.

+### Visually see the tests run
+Assuming you are on a supported OS that has a vnc client installed.
+You can run the following to pop open a vnc session to the running tests.
+This must be done after the tests have started.